 This type of questionnaire are a mixture of both close-ended and open-ended questions.
 The questionnaire that is constructed includes structured questions and some of the unstructured questions that are feasible for more in-depth information.

 Questionnaire design is a critical part of the survey process or in general for other data purposes.
 It involves creating questions that accurately measure the opinions, behaviors, or actions of the respondents.
 It is a multi-step process that requires clear attention to detail at every step.

 A questionnaire design includes question development, writing, organizing, and testing.
-The procedure may be extensive or short and small depending upon each individual creating the questionnaire and what resonates best with their target audience.
+The procedure may be extensive or short depending upon each individual creating the questionnaire and what resonates best with their target audience.

 Here we are going to guide you through the basic steps to create a questionnaire design.